bencheeorg/benchee/README.md

 ## Contributing

-Contributions to benchee are very welcome!
+Contributions to benchee are **very welcome**!
 Bug reports, documentation, spelling corrections, whole features, feature ideas, bugfixes, new plugins, fancy graphics... all of those (and probably more) are much appreciated contributions!

+Keep in mind that the [plugins](#plugins) live in their own repositories with their own issue tracker and they also like to get contributions :)

 Please respect the [Code of Conduct](//github.com/PragTob/benchee/blob/master/CODE_OF_CONDUCT.md).